CasperLumby/Bottleneck_Size_Estimation/README.md

 To explain how to use this package and its features, we now consider the following example:
 Suppose we have a dataset with one transmission event (we will later discuss how to deal with larger datasets).
 We store all the required files in a folder called `Transmission1`.

-* **The first step is** to reconstruct the underlying haplotypes in each segment by typing the following in the command line:
+* **The first step is** to construct the underlying haplotypes in each segment, q*, by typing the following in the command line:
 ```bash
 t=0
 mkdir Transmission1_qStar #making a directory to deposit all the reconstructed haplotypes (make sure to check your local directory and where you create the files)